MMGameslogo MMGames

 Solution 2-1

-*This program rewrites the problem in the previous chapter with if-else statements.
+This program rewrites the problem from the previous chapter using if-else statements.

 Solution 3-1